 We always knew that we wanted to weave a giving back program into the fabric of our company.
 In 2017, we were able to bring this desire to life by officially launching our giving program.
 We loosely modeled it after Patagonia’s 1% For The Planet Foundation, donating 1% of our sales each month to local organizations doing powerful work in our communities.

 Since then, we’ve grown the program to not only include cash donations made from a portion of our sales, but also product donations in kind.
-As of mid 2019, we’ve been able to make donations to over 30 local organizations doing impactful work for our environment, our children, and the overall health of our communities.
+As of early 2020, we’ve been able to make donations to over 30 local organizations doing impactful work for our environment, our children, and the overall health of our communities.
 For more information on each of these organizations, please click the links below.

 This year, we wanted to channel our giving efforts to groups working directly with children and families in Hawaii.
 We also wanted to deepen our impact by being able to give larger dollar amounts to each group.
 So instead of donating a portion of our sales monthly (as we had in year's past), we decided to make donations quarterly.
 Here are the quarterly beneficiaries of our giving program for 2019:

 Breastfeeding Hawai'i is the state breastfeeding coalition and the affiliate to the United States Breastfeeding Committee.
 Their mission is to protect, promote and support breastfeeding through the education of and collaboration with professionals involved in maternal-child health, and to serve as a community breastfeeding advocate in the State of Hawaiʻi.
 Their vision is that the State of Hawaiʻi perceives breastfeeding as the optimal way to nourish and nurture our children.